brooklynbeck/GERRY-Iterative-Repair/README.md

 # Connecting with OR-Tools:

 GERRY can be compared against a hypothetically perfect scheduler with complete knowledge of all task updates.
 A python based CSP scheduler is included as oracleCSP.py, which returns the file cspResults.txt, which has similar use as the GERRY output file simResults.txt.

+Information about OR-Tools can be found at https://developers.google.com/optimization, including installation instructions.
+As a summary, OR-Tools can be installed by following the steps below:

+      # 1. Make a virtual environment
+      pythom3 -m venv .venv
+      source .venv/bin/activate

+      # 2. Install OR-Tools for python
+      python -m pip install ortools

+After running a GERRY simulation, run the OR-Tools based CSP scheduler with the following command:

+      python3 oracleCSP.py

+The CSP scheduler uses the file oracle.txt, output by GERRY, to generate a matching initial schedule and search for a better schedule.

-A linux based shell script that uses both the gerry implementation and the CSP implementation is included as montecarlosim.sh.
-Information about OR-Tools can be found at https://developers.google.com/optimization.
-To run the shell script, first the GERRY main.c file must be modified, removing commented out arguments in the function name and the commented section that applies those arguments.
-To compile gerry in linux, run the included shell script initializeGerry.sh.
+A linux based shell script that uses both the GERRY implementation and the CSP implementation is included as montecarlosim.sh.
+This script runs GERRY and the CSP oracle code over three sets of variables: initial seed, initial number of tasks, and planning horizon.
+Before running this script, it is recommended to change the GERRY variable printOn to 0, reducing command line clutter.
+The output files simResults.txt and cspResults.txt, moved to the directory simulationResults, record the following datapoints for each simulation:
+- simResults.txt: seed1 seed2 numFailures errorCode wcet_ScheduleLength GERRY_ScheduleLength GERRY_CPU_Time
+- cspResults.txt: CSP_ScheduleLength CSP_CPU_Time